integrations-Polygon/ProofOfPersonhood_PolygonID/README.md

 1. Design a proof request (see my example in qrValueProofRequestExample.json) and more info in the docs: [Query Based Requests](https://0xpolygonid.github.io/tutorials/wallet/proof-generation/types-of-auth-requests-and-proofs/#query-based-request)
     - Update the `contract_address` field to your deployed contract address

 2. Create a frontend with a QR code to the proof request.
-[Codesandbox example](https://codesandbox.io/s/frontend-claim-an-erc20-zk-airdrop-on-polygon-mumbai-forked-n5mhds?file=/index.js) A user should be able to scan the QR code from the Polygon ID app and trustlessly prove that they a person to claim the ERC20 airdrop without revealing their actual birthday.
+[Codesandbox example](https://codesandbox.io/s/frontend-claim-an-erc20-zk-airdrop-on-polygon-mumbai-forked-n5mhds?file=/index.js) A user should be able to scan the QR code from the Polygon ID app and trustlessly prove that they a person to claim the ERC20 airdrop without revealing their actual personhood.